CumulusNetworks/docs/content/version/cumulus-linux-31/Layer-3-Features/Border-Gateway-Protocol---BGP.md

 Route reflectors are quite easy to understand in a Clos topology.
 In a two-tier Clos network, the leaf (or tier 1) switches are the only ones connected to end stations.
 Subsequently, this means that the spines themselves do not have any routes to announce.
-They’re merely **reflecting** the routes announced by one leaf to the other leaves.
+They're merely **reflecting** the routes announced by one leaf to the other leaves.
 Thus, the spine switches function as route reflectors while the leaf switches serve as route reflector clients.